vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/plan.md

 **Content:**
 - Opening quote (friendly tone, matching other modules like Grounded AI)
 - 🧑‍🍳 Module Intro section explaining the MaaS concept
+  - Reference the RDU journey: "Canopy has grown from a simple chatbot to a full-featured AI assistant..."
+  - Introduce the scaling challenge: "But what happens when everyone at RDU wants their own Canopy?"
 - 🖼️ Big Picture image placeholder
 - 🔮 Learning Outcomes
 - 👥 **Personas Overview** - Introduce the 4 roles with their concerns